telematics-lab/IoD_Sim/README.md

 # Install all the required dependencies (working for Fedora, Arch Linux and Debian-based distros, manual installation required for MacOS users)
 ./tools/install-dependencies.sh

-# Clone ns3 and apply IoD_Sim patches
+# Clone ns3 and its contrib modules, and apply IoD_Sim patches.
+# Safe to re-run: it does nothing if everything is already prepared.
 ./tools/prepare-ns3.sh

 # Configure IoD_Sim (debug mode, add "--mode default" for default one, release not yet supported)